ckconing/Year2-PortfolioApp-1/README.md

 [Django Model Field References](https://docs.djangoproject.com/en/2.1/ref/models/fields/)
 [Video Overview of Django Portfolio Project](https://realpython.com/courses/django-portfolio-project/)

-Make sure you have python 3.x installed.
-You can verify the version by the following command: `python --version` and `python3 --version`.
+Make sure you have python 3.4 or higher installed.
+You can verify the version with the following command: `python --version` or `python3 --version`.
+If your `python --version` is already at 3.4+, then use `python` instead of `python3` in the following commands.
+If you run into errors with the commands just take out `python3 -m` at the beginning and just use `pip install <package>`.

 1. Install Django through Pip: `python3 -m pip install Django`.
 2. Install postgress support through Pip: `python3 -m pip install psycopg2` You can use these pip commands to install other packages and dependencies as needed.
+3. Install the Django database urls module.
+This will connect your application to a database url (postgres in our case). `python3 -m pip install dj_database_url`

 ## Portfolio Web Application: Add the Projects application to your Django project
 Work through the tutorial [here](https://realpython.com/get-started-with-django-1/#showcase-your-projects), completing the **Showcase Your Projects** section.